Tenset Price Reaches $0.29 (10SET)

-Tenset (10SET) traded down 3.2% against the dollar during the 1-day period ending at 12:00 PM E.T. on October 4th.
-Tenset has a total market capitalization of $11.33 million and approximately $509,897.78 worth of Tenset was traded on exchanges in the last 24 hours.
-Over the last seven days, Tenset has traded down 7.3% against the dollar.
-One Tenset token can now be bought for approximately $0.29 or 0.00000468 BTC on exchanges.
+Tenset (10SET) traded down 0.9% against the dollar during the 24-hour period ending at 13:00 PM E.T. on October 6th.
+Tenset has a market capitalization of $11.18 million and $542,245.77 worth of Tenset was traded on exchanges in the last 24 hours.
+Over the last week, Tenset has traded down 10.3% against the dollar.
+One Tenset token can now be bought for about $0.29 or 0.00000455 BTC on popular cryptocurrency exchanges.

 Here’s how other cryptocurrencies have performed over the last 24 hours: